ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 // It would be neater if you could just return directly: async IObservable<int> TestAsync(int p, int q) { ... }
 ```
 Actually that `IObservable` example is still up for discussion.
 It's not clear whether `IObservable` would prefer to be like an async method or an async enumerable method.
+We need to hear from `IObservable` experts.

 A third "benefit" (it's arguable whether this is a benefit at all) is that people will be able to weave hooks into their async methods, for instance to call into their own function before and after every cold-path await: